DevSodokusFileTransfer/Atom-Portable/README.md

 # Atom-Portable
-Here you can find Atom Portable more realeases will come soon!
+Here you can find Atom Portable more releases will come soon!